Low-Frequency/Proxmox-VM-Patchmanagement/README.md

 ### Config file

 I might implement sourcing the configuration from a file directly in the Python script in the future.
 This would be a neat addition in case the script is run manually, so you can omit the warpper script.

+### Ansible integration

+A possible integration might be to use Ansible for updating instead of sending commands via SSH.
+This way the patching process would be more flexible, since you could write your own playbook to be executed instead of relying on the predefined commands.
+Also a second tag evaluation could make executing specific playbooks on a VM possible.